dapr/community/community-membership.md

     work on the project.
 - Have your sponsoring reviewers reply confirmation of sponsorship: `+1`
-- Once your sponsors have responded, your request will be reviewed by the Governance Committee.
-Any GC member can review the requirements and add Members to the GitHub org.
+- Once your sponsors have responded, your request will be reviewed by the Technical & Steering Committee.
+Any member of the Technical & Steering Committee can review the requirements and add Members to the GitHub org.

 ### Responsibilities and privileges